B-McDonnell/autopi/docs/web/help.md

 # Modifying Help Page

 If a change to the help page is required, it can be done with the server up or down.
-If the change is needed while the server is up (*Temporary change*), and a permament change is desired, complete procedure *Permanent change*.
+If the change is needed while the server is up use *Temporary change*, and if a permament change is desired, complete procedure *Permanent change* afterward.

 Tempororary change(keeps server up):
 1. Modify `src/web/api/help.html`